Contents

 Challenge #4: Reporting

 Cities and counties often need to create detailed reports to meet state or federal requirements.
-These reports are essential for compliance audits, tracking housing development, or applying for grants.
+Good reporting is essential for compliance audits, tracking housing development, or applying for grants.
 Without accurate and up-to-date data, municipalities risk losing funding or failing to meet important goals.

 For example, in California, local governments have to develop Housing Elements as part of their general plans to ensure they accommodate the housing needs of all income levels.
 City and county building departments need to generate reports to demonstrate their compliance with state housing law.